 You can test unreleased apps (i.e. apps not yet available in a public facing app store) using the following methods:

 - iOS: We need to install an SDK (software development kit) to test an unreleased iOS app.
 This modified version of the app is what is used during the test.

 - Android: Upload the .apk file during the test creation process.
-We'll automatically install the app on the tester's device at the start of the test.
+We'll automatically install the app on the participant's device at the start of the test.

 2. How do I test released apps?

-You can test released apps (i.e. apps that are available for download via the App Store and Google Play) by directing testers to the respective app store and instructing them to download the app.
-The tester would then toggle between the your app to complete tasks and the UserTesting app (where instructions and tasks are displayed), and everything that is displayed on the screen will be recorded along with the tester’s voice in the recording sent to your dashboard.
+You can test released apps (i.e. apps that are available for download via the App Store and Google Play) by directing test participants to the respective app store and instructing them to download the app.
+The test participant would then toggle between the your app to complete tasks and the UserTesting app (where instructions and tasks are displayed), and everything that is displayed on the screen will be recorded along with the participant’s voice in the recording sent to your dashboard.

 3. My team has some questions about app security with the iOS SDK.
 Can you tell me more?

 The UserTesting SDK for iOS locks your app to the test.
 You can't run the test version of the app outside of the UserTesting environment.
 If someone tries to run your test app outside of a test, an error message will appear and your app will not be accessible.
 The downloading of the iOS app to the test participant is also securely facilitated through UserTesting.
 A user's login is linked to the app download (once they qualify for the requirements of the test).